Skip to main content

 Education & Timeframe

-- Start Your Journey: Bachelor’s Degree in Environmental Science, Public Health, Environmental Engineering, Biology, or related field Duration: ~4 years
+• Start Your Journey: Bachelor’s Degree in Environmental Science, Public Health, Biology, or related field Duration: ~4 years

-- Advance Your Expertise: Master’s Degree in Environmental Science, Environmental Policy, or a related field Duration: ~2 years
+• Advance Your Expertise: Master’s Degree in Environmental Health, Public Health, or a related field Duration: ~2 years

-- Gain Experience: Internships or work experience in environmental consulting firms, government agencies, or research organizations.
-Stay current with environmental regulations, data analysis techniques, and sustainability practices.
+• Gain Experience: Internships or work experience in environmental health agencies, public health organizations, or environmental consulting firms.
+Stay current with environmental health regulations, public health best practices, and safety protocols.

 Academic Institutions